 FICA was passed by Parliament on 4 October 2021 and assented to by the President on 29 October 2021.
 Provisions related to countering foreign interference by hostile information campaigns came into force on 7 July 2022.
 Provisions related to politically significant persons came into force on 29 December 2023.

-Foreign interference may take the form of foreign actors seeking to manipulate our domestic politics, including through covert and deceptive means, to undermine our political sovereignty and harm our social cohesion.
+Foreign interference may take the form of foreign actors seeking to undermine our sovereignty, disrupt our social cohesion, and/or manipulate our domestic politics.
+This can be through covert and deceptive means.

-As an open, highly digitally connected, and diverse society, Singapore is especially vulnerable to the evolving threat of foreign interference.
-Singapore was the subject of foreign interference in the past and is not immune to such threats.
-Therefore, we need to constantly update our laws to tackle the threat and ensure that Singaporeans alone decide on matters of governance and domestic politics.
+As an open, highly digitally connected, and diverse society, Singapore is especially vulnerable to the threat of foreign interference.
+Singapore has been the object of foreign interference in the past and is not immune to such threats.
+Therefore, we need to update our laws to tackle these threats to ensure that Singaporeans alone decide on our matters of governance and domestic politics.
+FICA gives us the levers to prevent, detect, and disrupt these threats.

 The Internet has created a powerful new medium for foreign interference.
 Foreign actors have leveraged digital technologies to carry out HICs, using online tools and sophisticated information operations to advance a foreign country’s interests.
 HICs may seek to polarise the society of the targeted country, influence its domestic political discourse, and undermine its political sovereignty.